EdCrux/Enumerables-Ruby-methods/README.md

 # Enumerables-Ruby-methods

-In this repository I show the main methods found in the module Enumerables created from scratch
+In this repository I rebuild the main methods found in the module Enumerable.

 <img src="https://gohighbrow.com/wp-content/uploads/2018/01/7_An-introduction-to-the-Java-programming.jpg" width="100%" >

 ---

 > Enumerables project as part of microverse curriculum

 ---

 ## Built With

 - Ruby